 - Guided concerned community member with resources to support third party facing mental health challenges.

-Trained Professionals: Our Confidential Peer Counselors who answer the Helpline are specially trained to handle crisis situations, provide emotional support, and connect our sangat and survivors with essential resource.
-Our peer counselors are trained in trauma-centered.
-They have skills in crisis counseling, how to respond calmly and effectively under pressure.
+Trained Professionals: Our Confidential Peer Counselors who answer the Helpline are specially trained in trauma-centered, culturally responsive domestic violence/crisis intervention skills.
+They know how to respond calmly and effectively under pressure, provide emotional support, and connect our sangat and survivors with essential resources.

 Volunteer Peer Counselors are Necessary to our Grassroots model, but need Staff Support for Training and Coordination: From 2023 to 2024, we doubled the number of peer counselors as cases have become more complex requiring more resources.
 We need staff ASAP to support our unique model!